Zinc with Copper

 Let Zinc Light You Up

-Studies show that zinc plays an important role in fertility, especially modulating serum testosterone levels in men.
+We started with Zinc and Immunity becuse at the time of updating this page, 2021 everyone is interested in Immunity first.
+But lets not under estimate how important a role Zinc plays in many other areas.
+Studies show that Zinc plays an important role in fertility, especially modulating serum testosterone levels in men.
 Dietary zinc restriction and deficiency in normal young men is associated with a significant decrease in serum testosterone concentrations, which can negatively impact fertility and lower libido.

 Zinc and Your Longevity